 - Iterate and improve on your digital photo catalog

-If you have a collection of photos that you keep on your computer or hard drive, then it’s imperative always to make sure you back them up.
+Backup Solution.
+If you have a collection of photos that you keep on your computer or hard drive, then it’s imperative to always make sure you do a backup copy.

-If you don’t do this, it’s not about if you lose your photos, but when.
+If you don’t do this, it’s not a matter of “if” you lose your photos, but “when”.

 Too many people make the mistake of not backing up their photos and lose all their memories due to unforeseen circumstances.

 Backing up photos doesn’t take long, and it’s something you should do to make sure you have your pictures for the rest of your life.

 I use two Seagate Backup Plus hard drives, one as a primary workhorse storage drive and the second as a backup.

 This way, I’m sure that I have two copies of each file and avoid losing my photos.

 When you run out of space in one of your two hard drives don’t start pouring digital photos into the second.
 If you’ve done your job well, the two hard drives have the same content and should run out of space at the same time.